Discover YSJ

 Theme: Crime, Deviance, and Inequalities

-In this subject strand, we will engage with key questions linked to crime, deviance and social structures, such as what defines criminal behaviour, and how does society respond to it?
-We will examine the impact of crime on victims, family members and the wider community, and also reflect on the effectiveness of the different responses to criminal and/or deviant actions.
+How does society define right and wrong, and what happens when those boundaries are crossed?
+Explore key questions linked to crime, deviance and social structures, such as what defines criminal behaviour and how society responds to it.
+You will examine the impact of crime on victims, family members and the wider community, and also reflect on the effectiveness of the different responses to criminal and/or deviant actions.

-Through interactive discussion, we will explore social inequalities and investigate how they shape individuals’ experiences within society and their interactions with the criminal justice system.
-You will also have the opportunity to conduct a piece of independent research into a criminological and/or sociological topic of your choice linked to the themes of the week.
+Through interactive discussion, you will explore social inequalities and investigate how they shape individuals’ experiences within society and their interactions with the criminal justice system.
+You will also have the opportunity to conduct a piece of independent research into a criminological and/or sociological topic of your choice, linked to the themes of the week.

 English Literature and Creative Writing